MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 In this tutorial, you will:

 > [!div class="checklist"]
-> * Connect to the Azure Quantum service.
 > * Combine and run multiple configurations of parameters as a single job.
 > * Use FCIDUMP files as argument parameters for chemical modelling and simulation applications.
 > * Create a reusable function to display resource estimates in HTML format table.

-> [!NOTE]
-> To run this tutorial, you need to have an **Azure account**.
-A new quantum chemistry tutorial using the Resource Estimator in VS Code is coming soon.

 ## Prerequisites